Paolin83/COVID19_SEIR_model/README.md

 # COVID19 trend forecast
-Some attempts to predict the actual COVID 19 epidemic [a relative link](draft_analysis.md)
+Some attempts to predict the actual COVID 19 epidemic [a SEIR analysis 10/03](draft_analysis.md)